luizbgomide/sovereign/spells.md

 ### Level 1 - High Magic

 #### Arcane Spark
-A thaumic discharge is focused on a single visible creature within one hundred feet per caster level, wreathing them in a lethal mantle of crackling energy.
+A thaumic discharge is focused on a single visible creature within 100ft per caster level, wreathing them in a lethal mantle of crackling energy.

 NPC targets with only 1 HD are slain.
 Otherwise, the target suffers `1d8` damage per caster level, with a [Physical](/rules#physical) save for half.

 #### Blunt Contact
 This spell may be cast in two different forms.

-If it targets a **creature** within 200 feet, the target becomes partially immune to physical weapons; any weapon hit on them requires the attacker make a successful [Physical](/rules#physical) save or the hit is negated.
+If it targets a **creature** within 200ft, the target becomes partially immune to physical weapons; any weapon hit on them requires the attacker make a successful [Physical](/rules#physical) save or the hit is negated.
 This effect lasts for one round per two caster levels, rounded up, and can’t target the caster.

-If it targets a visible **weapon** within two hundred feet, that weapon is rendered entirely harmless and unable to inflict damage for the rest of the turn, with no saving throw.
+If it targets a visible **weapon** within 200ft, that weapon is rendered entirely harmless and unable to inflict damage for the rest of the turn, with no saving throw.

 The spell may only affect a given target or weapon once per [Turn](/rules#turn) and natural body weapons aren’t affected.